viktorku/wort/README.md

 - Usage of simple framebuffer window ([`minifb`](https://crates.io/crates/minifb)) to draw the image and experiment with different diffuse methods via key presses
 - Single threaded C++ implementation by Shirley is slightly faster (15.8s with either `-02` or `-03` optimizations) than single threaded Rust (18.6s) on the final random scene
-- Rayon parallelizes tracing the ray along the X/width axis and gained 3.7-4 time speed up (5.3s)
+- Rayon parallelizes tracing the ray along the X/width axis and gained 3.7-4 times speed up (5.3s)
 - Rust lacks reflection so string-enum mapping and iterating had to be done via a custom crate [`strum`](https://crates.io/crates/strum)

 ## Running notes: